Pagilla-Joshna/real-time-har/README.md

 │   ├── Train_subject_model.py
 │   └── evaluate_models.py
 │
-├── models/
-│   └── best_models.keras
-│
 ├── Results/
 │
 ├── real_time.py
-├── realtim.py
 ├── video_test_input.py
 ├── requirements.txt
+├── .gitignore
 └── README.md

-## Installation
+Installation

-Clone the repository:
+1. Clone the Repository
 git clone https://github.com/Pagilla-Joshna/real-time-har.git

-Navigate to the project directory:
+2. Navigate to the Project Directory cd real-time-har

-cd real-time-human-action-recognition

-Install the required packages:
+3. Create a Virtual Environment python -m venv har_env
+4. Activate the Virtual Environment
+Windows PowerShell
+.\har_env\Scripts\Activate.ps1
+Windows Command Prompt
+har_env\Scripts\activate
+5. Install Dependencies
 pip install -r requirements.txt

-### Preprocessing
+Dataset Preprocessing

-After downloading and placing the KTH dataset in the data/ directory, run the frame extraction script:
+After downloading and organizing the KTH dataset in the data/ directory, frame extraction can be performed using:

 python preprocessing/frame_extractor.py

-The extracted frames can then be used to build the training dataset:
+The dataset can then be prepared for training using:

 python preprocessing/dataset_builder.py

-###Training

-To train the proposed MobileNetV2 + BiLSTM model:
+For subject-based dataset preparation:

+python preprocessing/dataset_builder_subject.py
+Model Training

+The main proposed model can be trained using:

 python training/train_model.py

-The training process generates the trained model and saves the required model files for evaluation and inference.
+Other model architectures implemented in this project include:

+CNN Model
+python training/Train_cnn_model.py
+CNN + LSTM Model
+python training/train_cnn_lstm_model.py
+BiLSTM + Attention Model
+python training/train_attention_model.py
+Subject-Based Model
+python training/Train_subject_model.py
-### Model Evaluation
+Model Evaluation

-To evaluate the trained model:
+After training the models, evaluation can be performed using:

 python training/evaluate_models.py

-Evaluation can include metrics such as accuracy, precision, recall, F1-score and confusion matrix.
+The evaluation process can be used to analyze model performance using metrics such as:

+Accuracy
+Precision
+Recall
+F1-score
+Confusion Matrix
+Trained Models

+The trained .keras model files are not included in this repository because of their large file size.

+The models can be generated by running the training scripts described above.

+The models/ directory is therefore intentionally excluded from the GitHub repository.

-### Real-Time Recognition
+Real-Time Human Action Recognition

-After training the model, run the real-time recognition program:
+After training the model, real-time action recognition can be performed using a webcam:

 python real_time.py

-The system uses webcam input and OpenCV to recognize human actions in real time.
+The system uses OpenCV to capture webcam frames and predict the corresponding human action.

-###Video Testing
+Video Testing

-For testing the model using a video file:
+The trained model can also be tested using video input:

 python video_test_input.py
 Results

-The proposed MobileNetV2 + BiLSTM model achieved a reported accuracy of 95.37% in the project evaluation.
+The models were evaluated based on their classification performance.

 Model	Accuracy
 MobileNetV2 (CNN)	84.26%
 MobileNetV2 + LSTM	87.04%
 MobileNetV2 + BiLSTM + Attention	93.06%
 MobileNetV2 + BiLSTM (Proposed)	95.37%

+The proposed MobileNetV2 + BiLSTM model achieved a reported accuracy of 95.37%.

+Results and Visualizations

+The Results/ directory contains the generated evaluation results and visualizations, such as model performance graphs and evaluation outputs.

-### Future Improvements
+Future Improvements
 Support for additional human action classes
 Improved real-time inference performance
-Larger and more diverse datasets
+Training with larger and more diverse datasets Deployment on edge devices
-Edge-device deployment
 Web-based application deployment
+Improved real-time prediction accuracy